le-chartreux/modern-python/code/documentation/write.md

     """Search for the preferred language in the computer's settings.

-    Since the computer settings vary a lot depending on the operating system, this function works on posix and Windows only.
+    Since the computer settings vary a lot depending on the operating system, this function works on POSIX and Windows only.

     Returns:
         The preferred language.

     Raises:
-        RuntimeError: If the os name is not posix nor Windows.
+        RuntimeError: If the os name is not POSIX nor Windows.

     Examples:
         >>> language = Language.from_preferences()